pepkit/looper/docs/pipeline-interface-specification.md

 #### Command template variable namespaces

 Within the `command_template`, you have access to variables from several sources.
 These variables are divided into namespaces depending on the variable source.
 You can access the values of these variables in the command template using the single-brace jinja2 template language syntax: `{namespace.variable}`.
 For example, looper automatically creates a variable called `job_name`, which you may want to pass as an argument to your pipeline.
 You can access this variable with `{looper.job_name}`.

-The available namespaces are listed below:
+The available namespaces are described in detail in [looper variable namespaces](variable-namespaces.md).

-##### 1 `project`
-All PEP config attributes.

-##### 2 `sample`
-All PEP post-processing sample attributes.

-##### 3 `pipeline`
-Everything under `pipeline` in the pipeline interface (for this pipeline).

-##### 4 `looper`

-Automatic attributes created by looper:

-- `job_name` -- automatic job name string made by concatenating the pipeline identifier and unique sample name.
-- `output_folder` -- parent output folder provided in `project.looper.output_folder`
-- `sample_output_folder` -- A sample-specific output folder derived from the ({output_folder}/{sample_name})
-- `total_input_size`
-- `pipeline_config`  (renamed from `config` to disambiguate with new `pep_config` ?)
-- `pep_config` -- path to the PEP configuration file used for this looper run.
-- `log_file`
-- `command`

-##### 5 `compute`

-Variables populated from the `compute` priority list.
-The `compute` namespace has a unique behavior: it cascades settings from various levels, overriding default values with more specific ones.
-The source list in priority order is:

-1. Looper CLI (`--compute` or `--settings` for on-the-fly settings)
-2. PEP config, `project.looper.compute` section
-3. Pipeline interface, `pipeline.compute` section
-4. Activated divvy compute package (`--package` CLI argument)

-So, the compute namespace is first populated with any variables from the selected divvy compute package.
-It then updates this with settings given in the `compute` section of the pipeline interface.
-It then updates from the PEP `project.looper.compute`, and then finally anything passed to `--compute` on the looper CLI.
-This provides a way to module looper behavior at the level of a computing environment, a pipeline, a project, or a run -- in that order.

-##### `samples`

-For project-level pipelines, there is no `sample` namespace; instead, there is a `samples` (plural) namespace, which is a list of all the samples in the project.
-This can be useful if you need to iterate through all the samples.

 #### Optional arguments

 Any optional arguments can be accommodated using jinja2 syntax, like this.
 These will only be added to the command *if the specified attribute exists for the sample*.

 ```
 command_template: >
   {pipeline.path}
   --sample-name {sample.sample_name}
   --genome {sample.genome}
   --input {sample.read1}
   --single-or-paired {sample.read_type}
   {% if sample.read2 is defined %} --input2 {sample.read2} {% endif %}
   {% if sample.peak_caller is defined %} --peak-caller {sample.peak_caller} {% endif %}
   {% if sample.FRIP_ref is defined %} --frip-ref-peaks {sample.FRIP_ref} {% endif %}
 ```

 ### compute (RECOMMENDED)